Welcome to the online press kit for Michelle Gale

 Mindful Parenting Educator Michelle Gale has been there.
 Working at Twitter and other high-tech start-ups while raising two sons, she felt all these emotions.
 Then she found an answer that parents often miss in the mayhem: being present in each moment.

-“Mindful Parenting in a Messy World,” a #1 Amazon bestseller upon its release, is a guidebook that teaches busy, stressed out parents how to become more present with themselves and with their children.
+“Mindful Parenting in a Messy World” is a guidebook that teaches busy, stressed out parents how to become more present with themselves and with their children.
 Through Michelle's engaging and often funny personal stories, parents discover practical ways to:

 – Meet conflict with compassion and curiosity